codeunion/photo-gallery-cli/README.md

 </html>
 ```

+> **HINT**<br>
-> **HINT**: Even though we are now printing out many tags on many lines, in Ruby we can still treat the HTML as one long string.
+> Even though we are now printing out many tags on many lines, in Ruby we can still treat the HTML as one long string.
 Ruby offers many ways to represent strings: you may want to check out `heredoc`s and the `%Q()` syntax.

 ### [v0.4] Support multiple images